humancomputerintegration/SplitBody/README.md

 # software

 The main python `dual_task_pattern-n-back` is at the core of the study code.
 It runs a predefined 2-back sequence, controls the muscle stimulation, and logs all data into `.csv` files.
 The script also communicates with Unity3D via OSC to start/stop logging positional data from the Vive tracker.

+The Unity3D project is installed by creating a new project and importing the `study_nback.unitypackage`.
+This project logs the Vive tracker raw data.

 More information about the study procedure can be found in the paper.

 ## version requirements

 Below are the recommended software and library versions

 - python = 3.9.15
 - pygame = 2.1.3
 - python-osc = 1.8.0
 - Unity = 2021.3.4f1